-According to the March/April 2005 National Fire Protection Association Journal, about 20% of the U.S. population is disabled.
-This would include those who have mobility impairments, the hearing impaired, the blind or partially sighted, the elderly, those who have cognitive or emotional impairments and others.
+According to the 2007 National Fire Protection Association, more than 43 million Americans are disabled.
+This would include those who have mobility impairments, the hearing impaired, the blind or partially sighted, the elderly, those who have cognitive or emotional impairments, and others.
 As a result, SCSU has taken measures to ensure their safety in the event of an emergency.
 This includes providing adequate refuge space and means of communication, where required, alternative means and routes of evacuation other than elevators and clearly illustrating available accessible evacuation routes on emergency evacuation plans.